1. About

 This document contains information about accessing the following library services:

 As a Common Sense Digital Citizenship certified school, we educate students to use their devices safely and responsibly.
 Students must ensure the security of their devices at all times and the school will not accept responsibility for loss or damage to these often expensive items.
-Read more about our iPad programme and MacBook requirements on the digital literacy page of our website.
+Read more about our iPad programme and MacBook requirements on the digital literacy page of our website as well as Device Use Policy.